Neutrollized/gcp-cloud-sql/README.md

 [Cloud SQL documentation](https://cloud.google.com/sql/docs/introduction)

 Deploying GCP Cloud SQL with Terraform.
 Learn about the different configuration, security, and connectivity options.
 I don't focus on a lot of the enterprise-level settings, and is mostly aimed at educating developers who wants/needs to spin up a SQL database instance for development or testing purposes.
+If you want to compare this with the different Cloud SQL "presets" in the GCP console, this would be closer to a "Sandbox".

-Currently only for MySQL and PostgreSQL (I don't know enough about SQL Server to make usage or configuration recommendations -- sorry, Microsoft)
+**NOTE**: currently only for MySQL and PostgreSQL (I don't know enough about SQL Server to make usage or configuration recommendations -- sorry, Microsoft)

 Core resources used:
 - [Cloud SQL DB Instance](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/sql_database_instance)